ecolab-nus/loom-dataflow/README.md

-# TMD
+# LOOM

-TMD is an MLIR-backed sandbox for exploring hardware scale-out models, a custom `df` (dataflow) dialect, and compiler passes that bridge Triton-style GPU kernels with affine IR.
+LOOM is an MLIR-backed sandbox for exploring hardware scale-out models, a custom `df` (dataflow) dialect, and compiler passes that bridge Triton-style GPU kernels with affine IR.
 The repository combines C++ libraries that model hardware resources, MLIR dialect definitions, analysis/transform passes, and command-line tools for experimenting with mappings.

 ## Highlights
 - Custom MLIR dialect `df` to describe spatial dimensions and interconnect topologies.